On Air Now

 Garfield is a Tony Award-winning actor for his lead role in the 2018 Broadway production of Angels in America, a play also set in New York City under the Aids crisis during the 1980s.

-The cast recording of the film musical is due to be released on the same day as the theatrical release, 12 November 2021.
+The cast recording of the film musical was released on the same day as the theatrical release, 12 November 2021.